varshithm7x/Ball-Maze/README.md

 When deploying to a hosting service like GitHub Pages:

-1. Make sure `js/config.js` is listed in your `.gitignore` file to prevent it from being committed
+1. Make sure `js/config.js` and `.env` are listed in your `.gitignore` file to prevent them from being committed
-2. Manually add the configuration file to your deployment environment
+2. Manually add the configuration files to your deployment environment
-3. For GitHub Pages: create a separate branch or configuration for deployment that includes the config with non-sensitive data
+3. For GitHub Pages: create a separate branch or configuration for deployment that includes the configs with non-sensitive data

 ## 🎯 How to Play